 The Vitra Design Museum would be unthinkable without its extensive collection of design objects.
 They form the basis of many exhibitions, publications and research projects.
 The focus of the collection lies on industrial furniture design and lighting – in these areas, the unique holdings of the museum are of international importance.
 They are supplemented by smaller groups of objects, including cutlery, consumer electronics and architectural models.
-The estates of prominent designers such as Charles & Ray Eames, Alexander Girard, Anton Lorenz, George Nelson and Verner Panton are also maintained by the Vitra Design Museum.
+The Collection of the Eames Office as well as estates of prominent designers such as Alexander Girard, Anton Lorenz, George Nelson and Verner Panton are also maintained by the Vitra Design Museum.
 The expert preservation of the collection is ensured by the museum’s own conservation workshop.
 An extensive document archive and a library complement the collection, which is constantly expanding.
 The Vitra Design Museum regularly provides loans to other museums and galleries, including renowned partners as the Centre Georges Pompidou, Paris, and the Museum of Modern Art, New York.Collection Online

 The Online Collection includes detailed information about selected objects from the collection and will be expanded continuously in the coming years.
 Here you won’t just find extensive details about each object, but also explanatory text and image materials, biographies of the most important designers as well as texts on the history of significant furniture manufacturers.
 Collection Online